-We found the partners had the capacity and skills to deliver high-quality, sustainable care.
+We found the provider had the capacity and skills to deliver high-quality, sustainable care.
 They demonstrated they had the experience, capacity and skills to deliver the practice strategy and address risks to it.

-The partners were knowledgeable about issues and priorities relating to the quality and future of services.
+The provider was knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them.
-For example, they had computerised the practice and installed clinical systems including digital radiography.
-There were plans in place for further improvements to the premises.

 Staff told us they worked closely with them and others to make sure they prioritised compassionate and inclusive leadership.